vfarah-if/MongoExercise/README.md

   ## Basics

+- [Cap Theorem](https://www.bmc.com/blogs/cap-theorem/#:~:text=The%20CAP%20theorem%20is%20a,or%20availability%E2%80%94but%20not%20both.) knowledge and why to use NoSQL and what to do to configure it

+  - [Scaling mongo](https://learn.fmi.uni-sofia.bg/file.php/331/lab_practice_exercises/MongoDB_18April/Scaling_MongoDB.pdf) in detail, and is one of the most important reasons to choose NOSQL over relational databases.
+If you understand this, the principle of distributed computing, you will understand why you chose one over another

 - Mongo stores records as **BSON documents**, which is a binary representation of JSON

 - **BSON Types** (with deprecated types removed)